How Big is the Las Vegas Police Department?

 The Southern Nevada Highway Patrol headquarters has its headquarters in Las Vegas.
 Besides city and county police forces, Las Vegas has a large 24-hour private security force located in every hotel and casino in Las Vegas.

-The nightly news around the country tends to sensationalizes crime in Las Vegas.
+The nightly news around the country tends to sensationalize crime in Las Vegas.
 It’s attention-grabbing and makes a good headline.
-Don’t be fooled by headlines, and don’t mix the Strip with the rest of the city.
-The Las Vegas Strip is one fabulous street in a 600 square mile valley.
+Don’t be fooled by headlines, and don’t mix the Strip up with the rest of the city.
+The Strip is one fabulous street in a 600 square mile valley.

 Furthering the Las Vegas image, the number of crimes and police per capita is skewed compared to the national average.
-Crime reports and statistics are formulated using only the city’s population and the number of crimes.
+Crime reports and statistics use formulas that use only the city’s population and the number of crimes.
 In Las Vegas, 250,000 – 300,000 tourists visit the city every day of the year.

-Those ¼ of a million tourists are not added to the population numbers.
+Those ¼ of a million tourists are not included in the Las Vegas population numbers.
 However, their crimes and driving accidents are.
-When looking at crime maps, high density, as well as alcohol use, is apparent by the number of crimes that occur on the Las Vegas Strip.
+You’ll notice on crime maps, high density and alcohol use contribute significantly to crimes committed on the Las Vegas Strip.
+Parking garages often are shopping malls for vehicle theft- use valet parking.

 How Bad Is Crime on the Las Vegas Strip?